Salesforce Review 2026: Is It Still Worth the Price Tag?

 Reporting and Dashboards

-The reporting engine is one of the most flexible I've used across any CRM, full stop.
-You can build reports across any combination of objects — leads, contacts, opportunities, cases — and visualize them in dashboards with charts, gauges, and metrics.
-It feels overwhelming at first, but once it clicks, you genuinely won't want to go back to anything simpler.
+The reporting engine ranks among the most flexible I've used across any CRM.
+Build reports across any combination of objects — leads, contacts, opportunities, cases — and visualize them with charts, gauges, metrics.
+It feels overwhelming initially, but once you understand how it works, it's hard to imagine going back to something simpler.

 Service Cloud (Customer Support)

-Salesforce's Service Cloud is a fully featured help desk platform.
-Case management, omnichannel routing across email, chat, phone, and social, a knowledge base, SLA tracking — all built in.
-It's technically a separate product but integrates natively with Sales Cloud, which is a big deal for teams that want unified customer data without duct-taping two platforms together.
+Service Cloud is a fully featured help desk.
+Case management, omnichannel routing across email, chat, phone, social, a knowledge base, SLA tracking — all built in.
+It's technically a separate product but integrates natively with Sales Cloud.
+That matters when you want unified customer data without patching two separate systems together.

 Mobile App

-The Salesforce mobile app has improved a lot over the past few years.
-It's still not perfect — some custom configurations don't translate cleanly to mobile — but for logging calls, updating opportunities, and checking dashboards on the go, it does the job well enough.
+The mobile app has improved a lot lately.
+It's still not perfect — some custom configurations don't translate cleanly to phones — but for logging calls, updating opportunities, and checking dashboards on the go, it works well enough.

 Slack Integration

-Salesforce acquired Slack in 2021 for $27.7 billion, and the integration has deepened considerably since.
-Deal rooms inside Slack, AI-generated deal summaries, alerts for stage changes — if your team lives in Slack, this is genuinely useful.
-That said, some teams still feel like it's two separate products bolted together rather than one cohesive experience, and I think that criticism is fair.
-They're getting closer, but it's not seamless yet.
+Salesforce acquired Slack for $27.7 billion back in 2021, and the integration has deepened since then.
+Deal rooms inside Slack, AI-generated deal summaries, alerts when deals move stages — if your team lives in Slack, it's genuinely useful.
+That said, some teams still feel like it's two separate products bolted together.
+They're getting closer, but seamless it's not yet.

 Salesforce Pricing in 2026

-Salesforce doesn't do cheap.
-Let's just be upfront about that.
-Here's the current Sales Cloud pricing structure:
+Salesforce doesn't do budget-friendly.
+Let's be upfront about that.
+Here's the Sales Cloud pricing breakdown:

 | Plan | Price (per user/month, billed annually) | Best For |